JOINT SPSSI-EASP INTERNATIONAL CONFERENCES

-Conference organizers are encouraged to facilitate publication of material on the conference topic through the Journal of Social Issues (editor Carey Ryan) or SPSSI's book series (editor Dan Perlman).
-Regardless of the outlet, any conference-related publication must acknowledge financial support from EASP and SPSSI.
+Conference organizers are encouraged to facilitate publication of material on the conference topic through the Journal of Social Issues or SPSSI's book series.
+Regardless of the outlet, any conference-related publication must acknowledge financial support from SPSSI and EASP.

 HOW TO SUBMIT A PROPOSAL:

 Submit your proposal by e-mail to copying all of the following recipients: